CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-07-31-moving-to-the-cheriot-org.markdown

  - How can you remove the need for bolted-on security extensions by creating a holistic hardware-software security model around an assumption of memory safety?

 As a research project, it was a resounding success.
-We demonstrated that a foundation of CHERI let you build tiny cores that provided a step change in the baseline security guarantees, along with a simple programmer model, in exchange for a tiny power and area overhead.
+[We demonstrated](https://www.microsoft.com/en-us/research/publication/cheriot-complete-memory-safety-for-embedded-devices/) that a foundation of CHERI let you build tiny cores that provided a step change in the baseline security guarantees, along with a simple programmer model, in exchange for a tiny power and area overhead.

-Microsoft; however, is not a microcontroller vendor and, for CHERIoT to be useful, it needed broad ecosystem support.
+Microsoft; however, is not a microcontroller vendor and, for CHERIoT to be useful, it needs broad ecosystem support.
-This ecosystem is starting to grow.
+This ecosystem is forming, with several companies making significant early contributions.
-We have merged improvements to the ISA specification and various parts of the software stack from Google.
+Google has contributed, and we have merged, improvements to the ISA specification and various parts of the software stack.
 SCI Semiconductor is working to ship commercial CHERIoT SoCs to customers next year. lowRISC has built the [Sonata FPGA platform](https://www.sunburst-project.org) for prototyping CHERIoT devices.
 Folks at [Configured Things](https://www.configuredthings.com) have written a [fantastic demo application](https://github.com/CHERIoT-Platform/cheriot-demos/tree/main/configuration_broker) (see [yesterday's blog for more information](/philosophy/2024/07/30/configuration-management.html).

-At this point, CHERIoT is no longer a research project, it is an open source foundation supported by multiple vendors and the repository moves reflect this fact.
+At this point, CHERIoT is no longer a research project, it is an open source foundation supported by multiple vendors and these repositories' moves reflect this fact.
 The CHERIoT-Platform organisation is now a centralised landing pad for anything CHERIoT related.

 The two repositories that have moved today are the ISA specification and the RTOS.
 These are core parts of the platform.

-The [CHERIoT Sail repository](https://github.com/CHERIoT-Platform/cheriot-sail) contains the ISA specification, including both the formal model and the prose descriptions.
+The [CHERIoT Sail repository](https://github.com/CHERIoT-Platform/cheriot-sail) contains the ISA specification, including both the formal model and the [prose descriptions](https://cheriot-platform.github.io/cheriot-sail/cheriot-architecture.pdf).
-The formal model can be used to prove properties of the ISA, verify that implementations conform to the specification, verify properties of software running on CHERIoT cores, and also builds our golden model simulator.
+This executable formal model can be used to prove properties of the ISA, verify that implementations conform to the specification, verify properties of software running on CHERIoT cores, and also build our golden model simulator.
 This repository contains everything that you need to be able to build a CHERIoT core and validate that it really implements the ISA.
 I believe that formal verification is a key part of any secure system.
 Formal specification is the foundation on which formal verification is built and I'm excited by the results we've seen so far from groups building on this.